ianhaddock/pit_boundries/README.md

             <snip>
 ```

-Optionally: you can pass the script non standard Assetto Corsa installation paths in quotes.
-See usage.

-### How to install files on game server
+### How to install
-* move created simview_cache content to your simview installation's cache directory
+* Move the simview_cache content to your server's simview cache directory
-* update file permissions as needed
+* Update file permissions as needed

 Simview will immediately start using the files, no restart required.